ds4dm/CAPsac/README.md

     - **gps location-alt**: altitude of a drone
     - **gps location-lat**: latitude of a drone
     - **gps location-lng**: longitude of a drone
-    - **gps location in 2D-alt**: altitude of a drone when the gps location is projected on a eucledian plane
+    - **gps location in 2D-alt**: altitude of a drone when the gps location is projected on the euclidean plane
-    - **gps location in 2D-lat**: latitude of a drone when the gps location is projected on a eucledian plane
+    - **gps location in 2D-lat**: latitude of a drone when the gps location is projected on the euclidean plane
-    - **gps location in 2D-lng**: longitude of a drone when the gps location is projected on a eucledian plane
+    - **gps location in 2D-lng**: longitude of a drone when the gps location is projected on the euclidean plane

   - **Image file**:
     - **id**: unique Id of a photo